mainmatter/mainmatter.com/src/posts/2024-12-02-trash-in-treasure-out.md

 developers are on the same page about the _intent_ and _invariants_ of that code.
 What is this code doing?
 How am I supposed to use it correctly?
 What happens if I mess up?
 How do I protect this API from input it might choke on?
+Because 'Garbage in, garbage out' is not a great philosophy when setting up critical and robust systems.
 Traditionally, one would write in documentation and code comments the answers to these and many other questions.
 Writing documentation is a very valuable job, but sadly, developers are human.
 And humans make mistakes.
 And if the humans think they _themselves_ don't make mistakes, they will surely agree that their colleagues _do_.

 Documentation written in human language needs to be clear, specific, and up-to- date.
 And even if it's written well, for it to do its job, documentation needs